-6.4.4 'Do Something' Scenario
+6.1.4 'Do Something' Scenario

 The Do Something scenario represents the likely conditions of the direct and indirect study areas with the Proposed Scheme in place.
-The traffic and transport elements of the Proposed Scheme are presented in detail in Chapter 4 (Proposed Scheme Description).
+The traffic and transport elements of the Proposed Scheme are presented in detail in Chapter 4 (Proposed Scheme Description) of the EIAR.

-6.4.5 Construction Phase
+6.1.5 Construction Phase